ramnathv/corise-r-for-ds/notes/week-01/04-visualizing-data/04-visualizing-data.md

 <img src="img/plot-diamonds-bar-1.png" width="100%" style="display: block; margin: auto;" />

-The above plot orders the colors in alphabetic order.
+In the above plot, the diamonds are sorted in alphabetical order based on clarity.
 But sometimes, it is more useful to order the bars in increasing or decreasing order of frequencies.
 This can be accomplished using the `fct_infreq()` function from the `forcats` package.
 It reorders the variable `clarity` in decreasing order of frequencies.

 ``` r
 diamonds |>